curl/everything-curl/http/redirects.md

 `--post303`.
 If you are instead writing a libcurl based application, you control that behavior with the `CURLOPT_POSTREDIR` option.

-## Redirecting to other host names
+## Redirecting to other hostnames

-When you use curl you may provide credentials like user name and password for a particular site, but since an HTTP redirect might move away to a different host curl limits what it sends away to other hosts than the original within the same transfer.
+When you use curl you may provide credentials like username and password for a particular site, but since an HTTP redirect might move away to a different host curl limits what it sends away to other hosts than the original within the same transfer.

-So if you want the credentials to also get sent to the following host names even though they are not the same as the original—presumably because you trust them and know that there is no harm in doing that—you can tell curl that it is fine to do so by using the `--location-trusted` option.
+So if you want the credentials to also get sent to the following hostnames even though they are not the same as the original—presumably because you trust them and know that there is no harm in doing that—you can tell curl that it is fine to do so by using the `--location-trusted` option.

 # Non-HTTP redirects